 In the book's first poem, "Atlas," the speaker says, "Let me tell you a fable."
 This sort of storytelling appears throughout the book.
 Why?

-I don't have a spontaneous inclination toward a full narrative poem, but I think narrative is essential to poetry and to contemporary poetry.
+I don't have a spontaneous inclination toward a full narrative poem, but I think narrative is essential to poetry and to the contemporary poem.
 To incorporate it, I have to wed it to lyric.
-Some people have a rash about the concept of "lyric narrative,"and some people are puritans- either there's a lyric poem or a narrative poem.
+Some people have a rash about the concept of "lyric narrative," and some people are puritans—either there's a lyric poem or a narrative poem.
 I guess I believe in that merger, or that unity.